gottacatchenall/ms_sampling_effort/manuscript.md

 second.](./figures/props_specrad.png){#fig:properties}

 We consider three properties: connectance, mean-degree-centrality, and spectral radius, indicative of local, meso, and global structure.
-Connectance is really a node-level property, a proxy for the degree distribution of each node.
+Connectance is effectively a node-level property, a proxy for the degree distribution.
 Degree-centrality captures a different aspect of network structure than connectance, more indicative of meso-level properties that describe local 'regions' of nodes interact.
-Spectral radius (equivalent to the magnitude of the largest eigenvalue of $A$) Is  a measure of global structure, and demonstrates much more variability in response to false-negatives.
+Spectral radius (equivalent to the magnitude of the largest eigenvalue of $A$) is a measure of global structure, and demonstrates much more variability in response to false-negatives.
 For example, if a false-negative splits a metaweb into two components, becomes the largest eigenvalue of those two components.
-Practically, @fig:properties shows us that network structure varies in response to false negatives---connectance responds roughly linearly to false negatives, whereas mean-degree-centrality decisively does not.
+Practically, @fig:properties shows us that different scales of measuring network structure vary in their response to false negatives---connectance responds roughly linearly to false negatives, whereas mean-degree-centrality decisively does not.
 This highlights the practical effect that false negatives may exacerbate the difficulty of detecting or predicting indirect interactions [@Williams2002TwoDeg].

 ## Effects of false negatives on ability to make predictions